 MAT can be very effective for treating opioid addiction.
 Importantly, MAT helps people remain in treatment, and it also reduces the chances of relapse following treatment.
 Studies have shown that MAT also leads to decreased likelihood of over-dose related death, as well as a decrease in the acquisition of illnesses due to unsafe drug use practices

 As mentioned above, MAT has been proved to reduce relapse, overdose related deaths, and acquired illness due to unsafe drug use practices.
 If you meet criteria for moderate to severe opioid use disorder and you are motivated to stop using opioids, you are likely a good candidate for MAT.
-Take our quiz to see if you meet criteria for this disorder (include link to quiz), or simply call us to consult about our treatment options.
+Take our MAT quiz to see if you meet criteria for this disorder, or simply call us to consult about our treatment options.